-Students in the final year of undergraduate studies may apply and, if qualified, receive a conditional acceptance.
+Students in the final year of undergraduate studies may apply and, if qualified, be conditionally admitted.
 These applicants must include a written statement according to the instructions given by

 .
-Students in the final year of a bachelor's programme at a Swedish university do not have to provide a written statement to, if qualified, receive a conditional acceptance.
+Students in the final year of a bachelor's programme at a Swedish university do not have to provide a written statement to, if qualified, be conditionally admitted.
 However, students at Swedish universities must have completed 150 ECTS credits in their programme by 3 February.